vangelov/slice-viewer/README.md

 All viewports and their layers are memoized so they only re-rendered when necessary.

-The ap state is just a `useState` that's injected with a context.
+The app's state is just a `useState` that's injected with a context.
 Reading from and writing to the state is done with custom hooks.

 ###